khushaljethava/khushaljethava.github.io/_tabs/privacy-policy.md

 We may process your information if you have given us specific permission (i.e. express consent) to use your personal information for a specific purpose, or in situations where your permission can be inferred (i.e. implied consent).
-You can [withdraw your consent](#withdrawconsent) at any time.

 In some exceptional cases, we may be legally permitted under applicable law to process your information without your consent, including, for example: